Celebrating 20 years of community-led development "The Apache Way"

 After the project has elected new committers and followed the process to get their account created, the PMC chair is responsible to ensure the new committer has karma (access) to your repositories.

 Maintain info about your PMC composition in the SVN "committers" repository at committee-info.txt and keep it up-to-date; remember to update the LDAP committee group as well.

 Be aware of anything currently in incubation at incubator.apache.org.

 If a PMC wishes to change their VP / Chair, typically you will hold a vote or otherwise reach a consensus in the PMC as to who you'd like your new Chair to be.
-Then anyone on the PMC can send the board an official resolution for the board to approve (or reject) before this change can officially take place.
-There are lots of examples in past board minutes, and there is a template for change of PMC chair.
+Then anyone on the PMC can send board@ an official resolution for the board to approve (or reject) at the next monthly board meeting before this change officially takes place.

-Yes, they are officers, and no, they are not "Members".
+Yes, they are officers of the corporation, and no, they are not "Members".
 PMC Chairs are appointed by the board to be both the Vice President of their top level project, as well as to serve as the Chair of their Project Management Committee.
 Read an explanation why PMC Chairs are legal officers of the corporation?

 PMC Chairs/VPs are not (necessarily) Members of the ASF.
 Members of a PMC and the Chair/VP have merit within their project, which is different than the governance of the ASF as a whole Foundation.
 Members of the Foundation are essentially shareholders in the legal corporation that hosts our 100's of software projects.

 The board reads each submitted project report at monthly meetings, and sometimes individual directors make comments or ask questions in the Whimsy tool of the meeting agenda.
 Shortly after each month's meeting, the Secretary uses Whimsy to automatically send all comments out to each project's private@ mailing list and to the PMC chair personally.